-There were no applicable standards due to be adopted in 2012 that had an impact on the financial statements of the World Gold Council
+There were no applicable standards due to be adopted in 2013 that had a material impact on the financial statements of the World Gold Council

-A number of new standards, amendments to standards and interpretations were effective for annual periods beginning after 1 January 2012, which have not been applied in preparing these consolidated financial statements.
+A number of new standards, amendments to standards and interpretations were effective for annual periods beginning after 1 January 2013, which have not been applied in preparing these consolidated financial statements.
 None of these are expected to have a significant effect on the consolidated financial statements of the World Gold Council.